arturparkhisenko/simple-js-enum/README.md

 const LoadStatus = new Enum(['Loading', 'Loaded', 'Error'], { frozen: false });
 LoadStatus.Something = 111
 ```
-*It is not recommended and can lead to errors.
+*It is not recommended and can leads to errors.
 For example You can rewrite existed property etc*